 - Lance Corporal Charles Jones, 2nd Battalion, Royal Warwickshire Regiment

-- Second Lieutenant Charles William King, South Staffordshire Regiment
+- Second Lieutenant Charles William King, 2nd Battalion, South Staffordshire Regiment

 - Private John Thomas Rowley, 8th Battalion, Somerset Light Infantry